 In December 2021, the Department of Finance launched a public consultation on the possible introduction of a territorial regime of double taxation relief.
 Such a regime would simplify how double taxation relief would be available for certain foreign sourced dividends and bring Ireland in line with most other OECD and EU member states.
-There has been no formal announcement by the department of a proposed introduction of a territorial system in 2023; however, it is expected that there will be further consultation during the year and a possible introduction in the near future.
+The Minister for Finance published a roadmap in September 2023 setting out the proposed timeline for implementation, with consultation opening in December 2023 and legislation to be introduced in Finance bill 2024 and take effect from 2025.